Sasa initiative

 The evaluation found that there was a clear shift in behaviors, with the experience and perpetration of physical intimate partner violence significantly decreasing in intervention communities.

-Photo courtesy of Raising Voices
+Photo credit: Raising Voices

-While SASA! targeted primarily adults’ experiences of physical and sexual intimate partner violence, the approach provides direction for broad community mobilization strategies that focus on children and adolescents, specifically.
+While SASA! targeted primarily adults’ experiences of physical and sexual intimate partner violence, the SASA! approach provides direction for broad community mobilization strategies that focus on children and adolescents, specifically.

 Lessons From SASA! on the intersection between violence against women and children

-Photo courtesy of Raising Voices
+Photo credit: Raising Voices

 Research by Guedes, Bott, Garcia-Moreno, and Colombini found that there are several shared risk factors between violence against women and children, many of which are supported by broader social norms.